Introduction

 Think of the relationship you feel granted in.
 Now, dive into a story with us to compare your feelings.

 You’re known for always being there for the people in your life.
-However, you’ve often noticed this pattern that at the start of your relationships, there’s a mutual exchange of effort, and everyone involved is equally invested in the relationship.
+However, you’ve often noticed this pattern that at the start of your relationship, there’s a mutual exchange of effort, and everyone involved is equally invested in the relationship.

 But over time, this balance starts to fade.
 You are the one who always strikes a conversation first or makes plans.
 You’re holding up your end of the bargain to make the relationship work, but they’ve stopped putting in the effort.